AnkitNigam1985/stratascratch.github.io/SQL Exercises/Solutions/library-usage-exercise-solutions.md

 ```

 ### Question 10
-How many times does each library have less than 10 total renewals in July 2014?
+How many library patrons have renewed books less than 10 times on July 2014

 *Solution:*
 ```sql